 This building was restored in 1998 by the Twiddys and houses a photography studio, Bruce Lorenz Fine Photography.

 The Twiddys also restored the Gray-Lewark smokehouse to its original condition in 2008.
-At first it housed Coastal Explorations, a locally-born touring company specializing in kayak outings and custom coastal adventures, whose boardwalk and shop site are now located across the street from the restored Corolla Schoolhouse.
-The smokehouse now serves as part of Lovie’s Kitchen Table.
+At first, it housed Coastal Explorations, a locally-born touring company specializing in kayak outings and custom coastal adventures, whose boardwalk and shop site are now located across the street from the restored Corolla Schoolhouse.
+The Gray-Lewark smokehouse now houses The Juice Jar, an organic juice bar and natural eatery, specializing in açai bowls, fresh juice, and smoothies.

 An example of early Outer Banks architecture, this home was built by Mr. Walter Parker in the early 1900’s.
 Originally located slightly further up Corolla Village Road in an area called Theodore’s Landing, it was rolled on logs to its current location in the 1920s.